s110m/Contextual_Range-View_Projection/README.md

-# Enhanced 2D Range-View Projection of 3D LiDAR Point Clouds
+# Improved 2D Range-View Projection of 3D LiDAR Point Clouds

 This repository contains the code, data processing scripts, and supplementary material for our paper: